Assault with intent to resist arrest

 Assault with intent to resist arrest is a statutory offence of aggravated assault in England and Wales and Northern Ireland and the Republic of Ireland.

 England and Wales

 This offence is created by section 38 of the Offences against the Person Act 1861 which provides:

 Repeals

 The words omitted in the first place were repealed by section 64(3) of, and Part I of Schedule 10 to, the Police Act 1964 and section 10(2) of, and Part III of Schedule 3 to, the Criminal Law Act 1967.
 The words omitted at the end were repealed by section 1(2) of the Criminal Justice Act 1948.

 Lawful apprehension or detainer for any offence

-See R v Self, [1992] 1 WLR 657, [1992] 3 All ER 476, 95 Cr App R 42, [1992] Crim LR 572, CA.
+R v Self clarifies that where no offence was committed (such as when they are acquitted of it and no one else could have committed it), their citizen's arrest after the suspected offence was unlawful, and thus the offence of assault with intent to resist lawful arrest is not made out.